Notice: This page requires JavaScript to function properly.

 Here is what is happening:

-• UsersService: is a dependency;
+• UsersService is a dependency;

-• Nest.js injects it automatically.
+• Nest.js creates the service and injects it automatically.

 const usersService = new UsersService();